Frequently Asked Questions About Commencement

 Yes, you do need Commencement tickets, but only if the ceremony is held indoors (in the Bernard T. Lomas Fieldhouse at the Dow Center) for any family members or friends who will be attending Commencement.

-Any guests who do not have tickets will be seated in auxiliary seating (in the Ungrodt Tennis Center), where the ceremony will be projected on large screens.
-You can certainly gather extra tickets from friends who are not using all of their five.
+You can certainly gather extra tickets from friends who are not using all of their six.
 Tickets will be distributed via your KC boxes approximately two weeks before Commencement.

 What happens if I lose my tickets?